Home

 When my husband and I moved to Australia, in 1980, we opened a stained glass business.
 It grew rapidly to the point that we were teaching 6 to 8 classes a week.
 We also did a large volume of custom work, repairs and restorations, with the vast majority being done in lead.

 Our students all started out learning lead work first.
-There were very few windows made with copper foil when we lived there; matter-of-fact, stained glass windows are referred to as leadlights.
+There were very few windows made with copper foil when we lived there.
+As amatter-of-fact, stained glass windows are referred to as leadlights.
 Lead is the traditional way to construct a window and our students and clients expected lead.
 Therefore, I have had a lot of experience working with and teaching the lead came technique.

 Why Lead Came?

 I have never found a design that I couldn't do in lead.
 Lead came comes in a huge variety of sizes, giving you the ability to lead up the smallest of pieces.
 I wish I had pictures of the most intricate windows we made, but unfortunately, they were left behind when we sold our business.
 We made many windows with very small pieces, most with birds and flowers, all in great detail.
 Every single one was leaded.
 Look at the orchid sidelight on my home page.
 Every bit of it is done with lead.
-Actually all of the windows, in photographs, on this web site were done in lead.
+Actually all of the windows, in photographs, on this web site were done in lead (except for the ones in the copper foil tutorial).

 Zinc or No Zinc